-SAGIS also provides an estimate of the contribution from storm overflows in the catchment, which account for approximately 1% of the load.
-Storm overflows were found to have a limited impact on annual average concentrations (the form in which standards for phosphorus are expressed).
-This information is visualised in Figure 2.
+SAGIS also provides an estimate of the phosphorus contribution from the storm overflows in the catchment.
+These were estimated at approximately 2% of the catchment load (at monitoring location 50021).
+This information is shown in Figure 2.

 The availability of water quality monitoring data and sewage treatment works performance data, means that SAGIS modelling provides a robust framework for use in decision-making for wastewater investment planning.
 In general, estimates of loadings from diffuse sources from other sectors, within SAGIS, have a greater degree of uncertainty.